-For most employment permits, the employer must establish that it is not possible to fill the position with an Irish or other EEA national.
-The labour market needs tests apply for certain permits (that is, public advertising of the role within the EU for a specified period before considering a non-EEA/Swiss national for a permit).
+For all employment permits applications (excluding the Intra-Company Transfer Permit), the employer must establish that it is not possible to fill the position with an Irish or other EEA national.
+The labour market needs tests apply in respect of the work permit only (that is, public advertising of the role within the EU for a specified period before considering a non-EEA/Swiss national for a permit).

 Employees are not entitled to management representation or consultation rights except as follows: